cloudposse/terraform-aws-eks-spotinst-ocean-nodepool/README.md

 Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudposse/terraform-aws-eks-spotinst-ocean-nodepool/releases).

-Here's how to invoke this example module in your projects
+Here's how to invoke this module in your projects

 ```hcl
 module "spotinst_oceans" {